20 Tips On How To Save Money To Travel Around The World

 Skip the spa

 Luxury feels so good, but spas are a serious expense.
 Massages, peels, and mani-pedis will cost you your hard-earned cash, and they certainly won’t help you get on the road any sooner.
 Skip out on the short-term luxury of self-pampering and save more for the life-changing luxury of long-term travel.
+Remember the work Skip rather than Give-up, which means, still use from time to time some pampering for relaxation, we don’t want to be stressed around the world, right?

 Get fewer haircuts